Every boy needs a hero. I learned this the hard way, and so did my son.

 Hero is a movie about a father who seeks to rebuild his relationship with his son that he had to leave behind.
 He builds up a baseball team to help other fathers make a connection with their sons too.
 This movie shows just how powerful one person’s actions can be on a town.

-Every Boy Needs a Hero – It’s The Truth
+I need a Hero Movie Review – It’s The Truth

 Let me tell you, this movie gave me those good kind of chills at the beginning of the movie, and they stayed with me all throughout the entire movie!
 It may be because I have a soft spot in my heart for baseball!
 My brother use to play baseball when we were kids, and I can remember watching him play with total pride and amazement at his skills.
 To this day judging my last visit with him, sports still hold a very special place in his heart.
 Watching him teach my kids to play some basic little games at home was so much fun!